MIPPL/nephele-org-website/public/content/developers/tutorials/creating-a-wagmi-ui-for-your-contract/index.md

     <WagmiConfig config={config}>
 ```

 The application is also inside [a `WagmiConfig` component](https://wagmi.sh/react/WagmiConfig).
-[The wagmi (we are going to make it) library](https://wagmi.sh/) connects the React UI definitions with [the viem library](https://viem.sh/) for writing an Ethereum decentralized application.
+[The wagmi (we are going to make it) library](https://wagmi.sh/) connects the React UI definitions with [the viem library](https://viem.sh/) for writing an Nephele decentralized application.

 ```tsx
       <RainbowKitProvider chains={chains}>